 - Employees should request help from their line manager or the Data Protection Lead if they are unsure about any aspect of data protection.

-- Employees must notify the Data Protection Lead and IT & Facilities Officer of any instance of suspected data breach without delay.
+- Employees must notify the Data Protection Lead and Head of IT of any instance of suspected data breach without delay.

 When data stored on paper, data should be kept in a secure location where unauthorised people cannot see or access it.

 Data that is usually stored electronically but has been printed out for some reason: